Pink (singer): 2003–2007: Try This and I'm Not Dead

 The album's lead single, "Stupid Girls", was Pink's biggest US hit since 2002 and earned her a Grammy Award nomination for Best Female Pop Vocal Performance.
 Its music video, in which she parodies celebrities such as Lindsay Lohan, Jessica Simpson, Mary-Kate Olsen, and Paris Hilton, won the MTV Video Music Award for Best Pop Video.
-Subsequent singles "Who Knew" and "U + Ur Hand" were substantial hits in Australia and Europe, and they later became top ten singles in the US. in 2007.
-The non-US singles were "Nobody Knows", a minor hit in the UK, Australia and Germany; "Dear Mr. President", an open letter to the US President George W. Bush which featured the Indigo Girls and became a No. 1 hit in Belgium as well as a top five hit in Germany, Australia, and other countries; "Leave Me Alone (I'm Lonely)", a UK top 40 and Australian top five entry; and "'Cuz I Can".
-The album has sold over 1.3 million copies in the US, as well as over 700,000 copies in Australia.
-The album proved very popular in Australia, with six top five singles and a record-breaking 62 weeks in the top 10; so far the album has gone 10 times platinum.
+Subsequent singles "Who Knew" and "U + Ur Hand" were substantial hits in Australia and Europe, and they later became Top 10 singles in the US. in 2007.
+The non-US singles were "Nobody Knows", a minor hit in the UK, Australia and Germany; "Dear Mr. President", an open letter to the US President George W. Bush that featured the Indigo Girls and became a No. 1 hit in Belgium as well as a Top 5 hit in Germany, Australia, and other countries; "Leave Me Alone (I'm Lonely)", a UK Top 40 and Australian Top 5 entry; and "'Cuz I Can".
+The album has sold more than 1.3 million copies in the US, as well as over 700,000 copies in Australia.
+The album proved very popular in Australia, with six Top 5 singles and a record-breaking 62 weeks in the Top 10; so far the album has gone 10 times platinum.

 In support of the album, Pink embarked on the world I'm Not Dead Tour, for which ticket sales in Australia were particularly high; she sold approximately 307,000 tickets in Australia, giving her the record for the biggest concert attendance for an arena tour by a female artist.
 One of the London shows on the tour was taped and released as a DVD, Pink: Live from Wembley Arena, where she sang Linda Perry's "Whats Up?".
 In 2006, Pink was chosen to sing the theme song for NBC Sunday Night Football, "Waiting All Day for Sunday Night", which is a take on "I Hate Myself for Loving You" by Joan Jett.
-She contributed a cover of Rufus's "Tell Me Something Good" to the soundtrack of the film Happy Feet, and lent her name to PlayStation to promote the PSP, a special pink edition of which was released.
+She contributed a cover of Rufus's "Tell Me Something Good" to the soundtrack of the film Happy Feet, and lent her name to PlayStation to promote the PSP, a special Pink edition of which was released.